 Primary Versus Metastatic Brain Tumors

 A brain tumor can start in the brain or in other parts of the body.
 If the tumor starts in the brain, it is called a primary brain tumor.
 Primary tumors can be benign or malignant.
-If cancer cells that originate in other parts of the body (such as the breast, lung, or kidney) travel to the brain, they are called metastatic brain tumors.
+If cancer cells that originate in other parts of the body (such as the breast, lung, or colon) travel to the brain, they are called metastatic brain tumors.
 All metastatic brain tumors are malignant.

 GLIADEL Wafer is not indicated in patients with metastatic brain tumors.